rasjonell/kanye_quotes/README.md

 ---

-NodeJS/Typescript Telegram bot, that gets a random Kanye West quotes using [Kanye.Rest](https://kanye.rest/) creates an image using the quote and sends to your Telegram chat.
+NodeJS/Typescript Telegram bot, that gets random Kanye West quotes using [Kanye.Rest](https://kanye.rest/), creates an image using the quote and sends it to your Telegram chat.

 ![](images/bot_screenshot.png)